 Best content marketing examples 2018: The running apparel brands getting it right

 At BlueJam Media we love celebrating excellent creativity.
 We also think it’s important to learn from running brands getting their content marketing right – both on their website and on social media.
-So we’ve pulled together the best content marketing examples for 2018 so far, including what’s been shared the most, who’s smashing it on Facebook and Instagram, and some content marketing tips we can take from these standout campaigns.
+So we’ve pulled together the best content marketing examples for 2018 so far, including what’s been shared the most and who’s smashing it on Facebook and Instagram.

 If you’re creating content on your blog or on your social media channels, what really works?
-How do you know what best practice is not just for content marketing generally, but very specifically for brands who produce apparel for runners?
+How do you know what best practice is – for content marketing generally – but also specifically for brands who produce apparel for runners?

-If you’ve arrived at the point where you’re making content but want to know how to be the best in the market at doing that, and having your audience talk about how good your content is, we’re here to help.
+If you’ve arrived at the point where you’re making content, but want to know how to be the best in the market at doing that – and you’d love your audience to be talking about how good your content is – we’re here to help.

 What are the best content marketing examples from running brands and why do they work?